brews/mustached-robot/README.md

 -----------------------
 If you've found a bug, please go ahead and file a bug report on [our bug tracker](https://github.com/brews/mustached-robot/issues).
 Include a detailed description of what you did and what went wrong.

-If you have another issue or your uncomfortable with bug reports you can contact me at malevich@email.arizona.edu.
+If you have another issue or your uncomfortable with bug reports you can contact me at <malevich@email.arizona.edu>.
 Depending on my work load, it may be a few days before I get back to you.

 This is awesome!
 I want/have elite hacker skillz!
 -------------------------------------------------